boazsegev/plezi-website/docs/guides/websockets.html.md

 That's it.
 It really is all it takes to accept websocket connections and communicate with a websocket client.

-You can see a more complete example, including the use of JSON, in the [Plezi chatroom tutorial](./hello_chat).
+You can see a more complete example, including the use of JSON, in the [Plezi chatroom tutorial](./hello_chat) as well as in the [getting started guide](./basics)

 Remember to set the javascript connection(s) path to the path of your websocket route(s).